AnojAryal/Flutter-Learning/Flutter_Internals/README.md

 but the element and rendred tree will be untouched after clicking no button.

-build will be called after clicking to yes button but the element will not be called
+build will be called after clicking to yes button but the element will not be called.

+understanding and using keys.